HumanDynamics/openPDS-RegistryServer/doc/INSTALL.rst

 * upload a copy of the git repository to the server
 * a user with access to root priviledges via sudo
 * a ubuntu 12.04 LTS server
-* apache, mongodb, and mysql setup and running
+* openssh, apache, mongodb, and mysql setup and running

 steps to install the registry server